SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-{\bf Aggregated small scatter.} We consider the net effect of all small scatter events to result in a diffusive component in the direction of motion $\omega$ of protons \citep[Section 3.9.6]{Vassiliev}.
-More precisely, the direction of transport $\omega$ undergoes a state-dependent Brownian motion on $\mathbb{S}_2$ with volatility $m(x) \geq 0$ where $x$ is the instantaneous configuration of the proton.
-As with large scatter events, we assume there is no energy loss associated with these small scattering events.
+\item{\bf Aggregated small scatter.} We model the net effect of all small scatter events via a diffusive component in the direction of the motion $\omega$ of a proton $x = (\epsilon, r, \omega) \in \mathcal{C}$ \citep[Section 3.9.6]{Vassiliev}.
+More precisely, the direction of transport $\omega$ undergoes a Brownian motion on $\mathbb{S}_2$ with state-dependent volatility $m(x) \geq 0$.
+We assume no energy loss is associated with these small scattering events.

-{\bf Inelastic proton-nucleus collision and scatter.} When a proton interacts with a nucleus, it can undergo an inelastic collision, forming an excited nuclear state.
+\item{\bf Inelastic proton-nucleus collision and scatter.} When a proton interacts with a nucleus, it can undergo an inelastic collision, forming an excited nuclear state.
 This excited nucleus may subsequently emit a spray of secondary particles, transferring some of its energy to each particle.
-For the SDE model considered in this article, we assume that each collision will emit exactly one secondary proton which carries the majority of the outgoing energy and outgoing direction $\omega'$.
+For the SDE model considered in this article, we assume that each collision will emit exactly one secondary proton which carries the majority of the outgoing energy and has outgoing direction $\omega'$.
 The energy deficit between the incoming and outgoing protons is accounted for by the recoil of the nucleus, other secondary particle emission which our SDE neglects, and the binding energy of the interaction.

-As will be made evident in Section \ref{sec:results}, even with this secondary particle simplification, the accuracy of our model performs well against current Monte-Carlo codes without invoking the computational overhead incurred by these additional secondary tracks.
-Moreover, we emphasise that the SDE framework allows for multiple secondary particles, thus facilitating a hierarchical collection of models that trade computational cost for further accuracy.
-The result of this extension is a branching SDE, where SDEs of the form \eqref{VSDE} are fitted to each particle type.
-However, for the scope of this article, we focus on how to fit a single type SDE for protons and leave this extension for future research.
+Nuclear inelastic scattering occurs with cross section, or rate per unit track length $\sigma_{{\rm ne}}(x)$.
+At an inelastic scattering event, the configuration $x = (\epsilon, r, \omega)$ of the incoming proton is transformed to the outgoing configuration $x' = (\e (1-u), r, \omega')$ with probability density $\pi_{{\rm ne}}(x; \dd \omega', \dd u)$, where $u\in(0,1]$.